Euro strikes dollar parity as eurozone recession fears mount

 The dollar has jumped 14 percent against the euro since the start of the year.

+US inflation data due out Wednesday could also solidify the case for the Fed to continue raising interest rates aggressively.

+“In anticipation of that, investors have retreated to the safety of the US dollar once more, steering clear of risky assets in favour of haven” assets, said market analyst Craig Erlam at trading platform OANDA.

-Central banks are increasing borrowing costs in a bid to tame inflation, which has been fuelled by soaring energy prices.
+Central banks have been increasing borrowing costs in a bid to tame inflation, which has been fuelled by soaring energy prices.

 Oil and gas prices have rocketed this year after economies reopened from Covid lockdowns and following the invasion of Ukraine by major energy producer Russia.